ENCCS/julia-for-hpda/content/index.rst

 ~~~~~~~~~

 All lesson episodes (sections) end with one or more exercises for participants
-to practice what they've learned, marked with a hand-writing emoji.
-Sometimes
-there's also a solution:
+to practice what they've learned.
+Sometimes there's also a solution:

-.. exercise:: Printing to screen
+.. todo:: Printing to screen

   Which of these commands prints the value of the variable ``x``?